Nik-Bz-22/SCA/README.md

 - **Spy Cats**
     - Ability to create a spy cat in the system
         - A cat is described as Name, Years of Experience, Breed, and Salary.
-        - Breed must be validated, see General
+        - Breed must be validated, see General.
     - Ability to remove spy cats from the system
     - Ability to update spy cats’ information (Salary)
     - Ability to list spy cats